almefy/almefy-php-client/README.md

 ### Installation

-**Almefy PHP SDK** is available on Packagist as the [almefy/sdk](http://packagist.org/packages/almefy/sdk) package.
-Run `composer require almefy/sdk` from the root of your project in terminal, and you are done.
-If you cannot use `composer` for any reasons you can download the [latest version](https://github.com/almefy/almefy-sdk-php/releases) from GitHub.
+**Almefy PHP Client** is available on Packagist as the [almefy/client](http://packagist.org/packages/almefy/client) package.
+Run `composer require almefy/client` from the root of your project in terminal, and you are done.
+If you cannot use `composer` for any reasons you can download the [latest version](https://github.com/almefy/almefy-php-client/releases) from GitHub.
 The minimum PHP version currently supported is 8.0.

 ### Client Initialization

-Once you have the SDK installed in your project, you will need to instantiate a Client object.
+Once you have the package installed, you will need to instantiate a Client object.
 This example assumes that you store the secrets in some environment variables:

 ```php